Early Asia tech results signal slow recovery after virus battering

 Smartphone sales in China are also expected to edge up in the coming months as stores have reopened, and companies are hopeful of strong demand for 5G-enabled phones.

-Chinese smartphone maker Xiaomi said last week it expects to see signs of a recovery in May.
+Chinese smartphone maker Xiaomi (1810.HK) said last week it expects to see signs of a recovery in May.

 Still, global demand for smartphones is likely to remain weak as countries reel from the economic impact of the virus, which could include millions of job losses.